risc0/risc0-foundry-template/README.md

 3. The [publisher] app submits this proof and journal on-chain to your app contract for validation.
 4. Your app contract calls the [RISC Zero Verifier] to validate the proof.
 If the verification is successful, the journal is deemed trustworthy and can be safely used.

+> You can find a [walkthrough] of the entire code.

 ## Dependencies

 First, [install Rust] and [Foundry], and then restart your terminal.